DragonOfShuu/DucklingScript/README.md

-Welcome to ducklingscript, a language that compiles into Rubber Ducky Scripting Language 1.0!
-The main idea is to use this language with the Flipper Zero, however it may have other applications if necessary.
+Welcome to DucklingScript, a language that compiles into Rubber Ducky Scripting Language 1.0!
+DucklingScript is the best language to use for BadUSB on the Flipper Zero.
+Although this is the main idea, there are many other applications as well!

 # Benefits of DucklingScript